 ReCycled Rides takes bikes destined for landfill and refurbishes them for loan to the community.
 Borrowers are encouraged to koha back to us by gifting an hour of their time to any of our initiatives at Epuni, like the Unity Garden, Koha Kitchen, One Small Piece knitting project, or Sew Good Cooperative.
 Or perhaps you have some other skills to share?
 We recognise everyone has something to offer in return for the loan of a bike.

-We’ve built a bike track at Epuni School for the free use of our community and in school holidays we explore our neighbourhood on family bike rides.
+We’ve built a bike track at Epuni School for our community to use, and in school holidays we explore our neighbourhood on family bike rides.

 Please join us!
 Together, we ride.